Integral filtered Sen theory and applications: Review of conjugate filtration

 To match the gradeds, consider the following diagram

 Here, the top two rows are short exact by definition.
-The bottom row is defined as cokernels of the top two rows, hence is also short exact; this implies $\gr^i M_\dR \simeq \gr_i M_\HT$. \end{proof}
+The bottom row is defined as cokernels of the top two rows, hence is also short exact; this implies $\gr^n M_\dR \simeq \gr_n M_\HT$. \end{proof}

-\begin{lemma}[Flat base change] Let $(A, d)$ and $M$ be as in Def. \ref{defn: conj fil}.
-Let $A \into B$ be a flat embedding; suppose $\phi$ extends to $B$, and the triple $(B, d, \phi)$ still satisfies the assumptions in Notation \ref{nota: ring mod for fil}.
-One can then apply Def. \ref{defn: conj fil} to $(B, d)$ and the base change module $M_B=M\otimes_A B$.
-Then we have base change isomorphisms:
+\begin{lemma}[Flat base change, and intersections] Let $(A, d)$ and $M$ be as in Definition \ref{defn: conj fil}.
+Let $A \into B$ be a flat embedding; suppose $\phi$ extends to $B$, and the triple $(B, d, \phi)$ still satisfies the assumptions in Notation \ref{nota: isogeny}.
+One can then apply Definition \ref{defn: conj fil} to $M_B=M\otimes_A B$ with respect to $(B, d, \phi)$. \begin{enumerate} \item We have base change isomorphisms:

+\item Suppose the induced map $A/d \to B/d$ is injective.
+Then we have the following identity (with intersection taken inside $M_B^\ast$):